OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

   Links to standards:
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?
   * TODO Gradient masking - Annex C ENISA 2021

 * ADVERSARIALROBUSTDISTILLATION.
 When applying knowledge distilling to achieve smaller neural networks, care must be given to reduce their typical sentitivity to evasion attacks.
 TODOGROUP: elaborate

+  Links to stndards:
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?

 ### 2.1.1.
 Closed-box evasion
 Input is manipulated in a way not based on observations of the model implementation (code, training set, parameters, architecture).
 The model is a 'closed box'.
 This often requires experimenting with how the model responds to input.